What Is Primer?

 3. Cleaning oil-based primer is difficult from painting equipment.

 4. It is not a great practice to use Oil-based primers directly on masonry.
-Surfaces of raw wood, raw drywall, and patched walls, and rough or stained surfaces are the most ideal for this type of primer.
+Surfaces of raw wood, raw drywall, patched walls, and rough or stained surfaces are the most ideal for this type of primer.

 2. Latex Primer